hashicorp/consul-template/docs/configuration.md

   # `source` option.
   contents = "{{ keyOrDefault \"service/redis/maxconns@east-aws\" \"5\" }}"

-  # This is the optional command to run when the template is rendered.
-The
-  # command will only run if the resulting template changes.
-The command must
-  # return within 30s (configurable), and it must have a successful exit code.
-  # Consul Template is not a replacement for a process monitor or init system.
-  # Please see the Commands section in the README for more.
-  command = "restart service foo"

-  # This is the maximum amount of time to wait for the optional command to
-  # return.
-If you set the timeout to 0s the command is run in the background
-  # without monitoring it for errors.
-If also using Once, consul-template can
-  # exit before the command is finished.
-Default is 30s.
-  command_timeout = "60s"

   # Exit with an error when accessing a struct or map field/key that does not
   # exist.
 The default behavior will print "<no value>" when accessing a field
   # that does not exist.
 It is highly recommended you set this to "true" when